Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Political Leanings: Conservative

 Is Idaho Considered Tax Friendly for Retirement?
 Yes

-Cons: The earthquake risk is 189% higher than the national average, and the air quality is below the national average.
+Cons: The earthquake risk is 190% higher than the national average.

 Notes: Fifty percent of the population identifies as Mormon.
 The city has little racial diversity.

 Named by the eccentric lobbyist George M. Willing, Idaho was one of the last regions in the lower 48 to be explored by Europeans.
 The Lewis and Clark expedition entered the area through Lemhi Pass in 1805.
 Trappers and fur traders soon followed.